-- 5. A PWM frequency of 25 kHz is the design target for the reference and for the Intel Boxed processor and the reference design. - 6.
-Use the lowest time available in this range for the device selected - 7.
+- 1. A PWM frequency of 25 kHz is the design target for the reference and for the Intel[®] Boxed Processor and BTX reference design. - 2.
+Use the lowest time available in this range for the device selected - 3.
 T{AVERAGING} = represents the amount of delay time before responding to the temperature change, defined in fan speed control device (sometimes called ramp range control or spike smoothing).
-Select the lowest setting available close to 4.0 seconds by the fan speed control device - 8.
-The Fan Speed Controller, or Health Monitor Component, takes the result of the two fan speed ramps (processor and system) and drives the TMA fan to the highest resulting PWM duty cycle (%) - 9.
-For BTX systems a second thermal sensor is recommended to capture chassis ambient for more detail see Appendix F. - 10.
-To ensure compliance with the thermal specification, thermal profile, and usage of the T{SENSOR} for fan speed control these setting should not be user configurable. - 11.
-If this function is present on the device it must be enabled.

-Note: The fan speed component vendors provide libraries that are used by the BIOS writer to program the component registers with the parameters listed above.
+Please select the lowest setting available close to 4.0 seconds by the fan speed control device - 4.
+The Fan Speed Controller, or Health Monitor Component, takes the result of the two fan speed ramps (processor and system) and drives the TMA fan to the highest resulting PWM duty cycle (%) - 5.
+For BTX systems a second thermal sensor is recommended to capture chassis ambient for more detail see Appendix F. - 6.
+To ensure compliance with the thermal specification, thermal profile and usage of the T{SENSOR} for fan speed control these setting should not be user configurable. - 7.
+If this function is present on the device it must be enabled - 8.
+If present in the FSC device the Thermal Diode Correction Factor should be input to this register. - If the FSC device does not have a means to input a fixed temperature offset then: T{HIGH} = T{CONTROL} + Thermal Diode Correction Factor and T{LOW} = T{CONTROL} + Thermal Diode Correction Factor. - Note: The fan speed component vendors provide libraries that are used by the BIOS writer to program the component registers with the parameters listed above.
 Consult the appropriate vendor datasheet for detailed information on programming their component.